Werner Henke: Early life and naval career

-U515
+U-515

 In November 1941, he was sent to submarine commander's school, and on 21 February 1942 U-515 was commissioned with Henke in command.

 Henke was captured when U-515 was sunk at 15:10 on 9 April 1944 in the mid-Atlantic north of Madeira at 34°35′N 19°18′W by bombs from the US escort carrier USS Guadalcanal and depth charges from the destroyer escorts USS Pope, USS Pillsbury, USS Chatelain and USS Flaherty.
 40 survivors were taken on by the warships.

 Death

 A British propaganda broadcast had accused Henke of shooting British survivors of Ceramic, a passenger ship that U-515 had sunk on 7 December 1942.
 Henke therefore believed the British wanted to try him as a war criminal.
 Knowing this, Captain Gallery, hoping to extort intelligence from him or his crew, threatened to turn him over to the British if he did not cooperate.
 Gallery was successful in getting Henke to sign a paper agreeing to cooperate with interrogators.
 Henke reneged on the agreement but upon seeing that their captain had agreed to talk, many of his crew signed similar agreements and did cooperate.

-Henke was interned in the interrogation center known as P. O. Box 1142 in Fort Hunt, Virginia, where his interrogators threatened to hold him to his agreement to cooperate or be extradited to England to face war crime charges.
+Henke was interned in the interrogation center known as P. O. Box 1142 in Fort Hunt, Virginia, where his interrogators threatened to hold him to his agreement to cooperate or be extradited to England to face war crimes charges.
 On 15 June 1944, he dashed to the fence of the interrogation center and began to climb over.
 He continued to climb after being ordered to stop and a guard shot him dead with a sub-machine gun.